top of page

 Read Dear Missing Friend

 Dear Missing Friend by Susan McGuirk is available now from Sea Crow Press.
 Order your copy here or request it from your local independent bookstore.
+Follow Susan's ongoing work honoring the women of the past at The Storied Sisters Society on Substack.

 About Sea Crow Press

-*Readers who enjoyed Dear Missing Friend by Susan McGuirk will find a kindred spirit in Virginia Ryan's forthcoming novel The Healer of Corky Row.
+Readers who enjoyed Dear Missing Friend by Susan McGuirk will find a kindred spirit in Virginia Ryan's forthcoming novel The Healer of Corky Row

 Details